-This calculator finds derivative of entered function and tries to simplify the formula.
+This calculator finds the derivative of an entered function and tries to simplify the formula.

-Use "Function" field to enter mathematical expression with x variable.
+Use the "Function" field to enter a mathematical expression with x variable.
 You can use operations like addition +, subtraction -, division /, multiplication *, power ^, and common mathematical functions.
-Full syntax description can be found below the calculator.
+You can find the full syntax description below the calculator.

-Simplification of derivative formula can take great amount of time, especially for complex expressions.
-You can use "Stop" button to stop simplification and see current results.
-Usually 10-15 seconds yield good enough result.
+Simplification of derivative formula can take a great amount of time, especially for complex expressions.
+You can use the "Stop" button to stop simplification and see current results.
+Usually, 10-15 seconds yield a good enough result.

 In function notation you can use one variable (always use x), brackets, pi number (pi), exponent (e), operations: addition +, subtraction -, division /, multiplication *, power ^.